 Lets discuss the legal ramifications of using AI to create content.
-If you are using regenerative AI tools such as ChatGPT, MidJouurney, Canva or anything of that nature to create content, images, videos etc. you need to understand intellectual property and make sure you are in compliance.
+When it comes to Intellectual Property and Generative AI, if you are using tools such as ChatGPT, MidJourney, Canva or others, you need to understand compliance issues.
 While your prompt maybe uniquely crafted the work that these tools generate may not be original work and you could face problems down the line.

 I’ve invited Alexis Nelson, a patent and intellectual property attorney to discuss these issues and shed some light on what creators need to be aware of as they embark on using regenerative AI.